Bishop's Stortford: Industrial revolution to World War II

-During World War II, Bishop's Stortford was the evacuation centre for many Britons, including Clapton Girls Technology College.
+During World War II, Stortford was a reception area for evacuees.
+This did not, however, mean that Stortford was immune from bombings, with 20 bombs recorded as having been dropped in 1940.
+Targets included Hockerill Training College where three students were killed on 10 October 1940.
+The railway station was hit twice during the war and a rocket landed near Farnham Road in the town in 1945.

 The modern service-industry town

 In the post-war era the town centre underwent changes with the demolition of a multi-storey car park and surrounding area to make way for a new town centre area and city-type apartments and penthouses on the riverside and elsewhere.
 Jackson Square (a modern shopping complex) was rebuilt and an extension added.

 Stortford continued to grow as a commuter town from the second half of the 20th century onwards, spurred by the construction of the M11 motorway and Stansted Airport, as well as rail links to London and Cambridge.
 This contributed to its rise in population to almost 38,000 at the time of the 2011 census.

-Of the seven suburbs of Thorley, Thorley Park, Havers, Snowley, Bishop's Park, St Michael's Mead and Hockerill, the last is a separate ecclesiastical parish east of the River Stort, centred around the old coaching inns, All Saints in Stansted Road and the railway station.
+Of the seven suburbs of Thorley, Town, Havers, Stortford Fields, Bishop's Park, St Michael's Mead and Snowley the last is a separate ecclesiastical parish east of the River Stort, centred around the old coaching inns, All Saints in Stansted Road and Snowley Parade, bordering Birchanger Woods and Essex.
 Postwar development has enlarged the town's area further.

 Demography

 Demographic history

-The earliest reliable population figure for Bishop's Stortford was 120 at the publication of the Domesday Book in 1086.
+The earliest reliable population figure for Stortford was 120 at the publication of the Domesday Book in 1086.
 Over the successive centuries the population waxed and waned as a result of economic growth and plagues, and generally only rough population estimates exist.
 By the time of the first nationwide census in 1801 Stortford's population had reached 2,305 spurred by the town's position on the Hockerill Turnpike and the canalisation of the River Stort.
 Steady growth continued over the coming decades as the railways spurred industrialisation.
 Population growth averaged 1.12% per annum through to 1911 and the advent of World War I. Inter-war growth averaged 1.54% per annum.
 Stortford's population exceeded the county town of Hertford in the 1961 census, even though Stortford's average population growth slowed to 1.39% between World War II and 2020.
 Sources of population growth have been predominantly natural growth and in-migration, but on a number of occasions the boundaries of Bishop's Stortford parish have been expanded.
 Most recently this occurred in 1992 when some neighbouring parts of Essex were moved into the town and in 2018 when homes were moved into Stortford from neighbouring Thorley Parish.
 In 2020 Bishop's Stortford was the largest town in East Hertfordshire.